 In certain situations, you might want to reduce the amount of PurePaths captured for specific processes or process groups.
 To accommodate this, you can lower the number of captured transactions for a specific environment for certain process groups.

 As you can see, this feature additionally allows an environment administrator to reduce the number of PurePaths across an entire environment.
 This is useful in reducing the amount of network traffic produced by OneAgents environment-wide.

 How does adaptive traffic management affect charts, baselining, and alerting?

 The short answer is, not at all.

 The shaping of traffic is accounted for transparently and done in a way that ensures statistical validity while capturing rare requests with high probability.
 All charts show the total real number of requests that your application processes, as does all ad-hoc analysis you may perform.
 Dynatrace AI isn't impacted by this.
 The only place where this traffic shaping is visible is in the PurePath list, which displays a message like

 Why can't I find my request?

-Yes, that is true.
-If your Dynatrace managed cluster is undersized or if the request in question comes from a high-volume tier (more than 1000/min) Dynatrace might not capture certain requests.
-The OneAgent is doing its best to capture all unique requests, but there are of course limits.
-We are also always working on improving this mechanism.
-You can reduce the produce traffic by excluding unimportant requests from being captured (via the web request URL exclusion rules).
-This will leave more volume available for your important requests.
-In Dynatrace Managed you can also increase the number of PurePaths being captured if this is important to you.
+If your Dynatrace Managed cluster is undersized or if a specific request you're interested in comes from a high-volume tier (more than 1,000/min) Dynatrace may not capture the request.
+OneAgent does its best to capture all unique requests, but there are limits to what can be down.
+We'll continue to work on improving this mechanism.
+You can reduce the amount of produced traffic by excluding unimportant requests from capture; this is done with web request attributes and URL exclusion rules.
+This approach leaves more volume available for important requests.